Consumer Scotland

-Consumer Scotland does not provide direct advice to consumers; the office's role is to gather and use data and analysis to represent consumer interests to the Scottish Parliament, business and the public sector.
+Consumer Scotland does not provide direct advice to consumers; the office's role is to gather and use data and analysis to represent consumer interests to the Scottish Parliament, regulators, business and the public sector.
 It receives funding from the Scottish Government's annual budget, which is approved by the Scottish Parliament, and levy-funding for specific advocacy activity in the energy, heat networks, post and water industries.